Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Motor tics can be simple or complex.
 Simple motor tics are short, quick, uncontrolled movements of one body area.
 Complex motor tics occur when your child has many simple motor tics at one time.
 Your child may do any of the following:

-- Punch, bite, scratch, or poke at himself
+- Punch, bite, scratch, or poke at himself or herself

 - Copy other's movements, touch other people, or make inappropriate gestures